In COVID-19 milestone for West, Britain starts mass vaccination

 Margaret Keenan, who turns 91 in a week, was the first to receive the shot, at a hospital in Coventry, central England.

-Britain, the worst-hit in Europe with over 61,000 deaths, is the first Western nation to begin mass-vaccinations and the first globally to roll out the Pfizer/BioNTech shot.
+Britain, the worst-hit in Europe with over 61,000 deaths, is the first Western nation to begin mass vaccinations and the first globally to administer the Pfizer/BioNTech shot.

 “It will gradually make a huge, huge difference.
 But I stress gradually, because we’re not there yet.
 We haven’t defeated this virus yet,” Prime Minister Boris Johnson said.